 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) o In a school or college, a supervised volunteer who regularly teaches or looks after children is not in 'regulated activity'. • Under no circumstances should a volunteer in respect of whom no checks have been obtained be left unsupervised or allowed to work in 'regulated activity'.
-21. Cleaning regimes and safe waste disposal.
+(Yes/No) activity', an enhanced DBS certificate, which does not include a barred list check will be appropriate. o In a school or college, a supervised volunteer who regularly teaches or looks after children is not in 'regulated activity'. • Under no circumstances should a volunteer in respect of whom no checks have been obtained be left unsupervised or allowed to work in 'regulated activity'.
+22. Cleaning regimes and safe waste disposal.
 L (2) S (4) R (8) Yes Estates and facilities department will consult with their cleaning contractor and/or in-house cleaning teams to agree and arrange a thorough deep clean before staff and pupils return.
-More frequent enhanced cleaning regimes will be in place within and around the Academy premises upon opening, particularly around 'common areas' and at potential 'touch points' including: Taps and washing facilities.
-Toilet flush and seats.
-Door handles and push plates.
-Handrails on staircases and corridors.
-Lift and hoist controls.
-Machinery and equipment control panels.
-Telephone equipment.
-Common area, office, classroom and laboratory equipment, including desks and chairs.
-Changing rooms and shower facilities in physical education curriculum.
-Unlikely Significant illness, more than seven day, and affecting more than one person High
+Disinfectant surface cleaning spray bottle and disposable paper towels will be made readily available at strategic locations to aid any surface cleaning that may be required immediately after each individual occupant's use of a workstation, work or learning equipment.
+Appropriate lidded bins will be provided at strategic locations to enclose the hazard, i.e. potential COVID-19 contaminated waste, when the item used for cleaning is disposed.
+Unlikely Significant illness, more than seven day, and affecting more than one person High More frequent enhanced cleaning regimes will be in place